padmashri23/My_Repo/5 hours of Leetcoding.md

 ```
 ![image](https://github.com/user-attachments/assets/5712ac81-20f6-4fa2-8b56-0d8c1b32dd3d)

-Refer to note for the problem understanding and for teh iterations.
+Refer to note for the problem understanding and for the iterations.

 Time Complexity  : O(n)